DistributedProofreaders/guiguts-py/README.md

 3. Type `guiguts` to run GG2.

+4. If the above does not work, then
+    a.
+Install pipx: `/usr/local/bin/python3 -m pip install pipx`
+    b.
+Type `/usr/local/bin/python3 -m pipx install guiguts` (or `/usr/local/bin/python3 -m pipx install guiguts --upgrade` to upgrade from a previous version of GG2).
+    c.
+Type `guiguts` or `~/.local/bin/guiguts` to run GG2.

 ### Linux

-1. Ensure you have Python 3.11 or 3.12 installed.
-See Linux development instructions above if necessary.
+1. `apt-get update`
+2. `apt-get install -y python3 python3-pip python3-tk idle-python3.12`
-2. Type `pip install guiguts` (or `pip install guiguts --upgrade` to upgrade from a previous version of GG2).
+3. Type `pip3 install guiguts` (or `pip3 install guiguts --upgrade` to upgrade from a previous version of GG2).
+4. Type `guiguts` to run GG2.
+5. If the above does not work, then
+    a.
+Install pipx: `apt-get install -y python3-pipx`
+    b.
+Type `pipx install guiguts`
+       (or `pipx install guiguts --upgrade`
+       to upgrade from a previous version of GG2).
-3. Type `guiguts` to run GG2.
+    c.
+Type `guiguts` to run GG2.

 ### Chromebook (after enabling Linux)